 The classical approach to pursuit-evasion games is to first build a map of the terrain and then play the game in a known environment.
-For the map building stage, several techniques have been proposed, see e.g. [1] and references therein.
-Most of them are based on Bayesian estimation and are implemented using the Extender Kalman Filter.
-The main problem with these map building techniques is that they are time consuming and computationally expensive, even in the case of simple two dimensional rectilinear environments [2].
-On the other hand, most of the literature in pursuit-evasion games, see e.g. [3], [4], [5], [6], [7], assumes worst case motion for the evaders and an accurate map of the environment.
-In practice, this results in overly conservative pursuit policies applied to inaccurate maps built from noisy measurements.
+For the map building stage, several techniques have been proposed, see e.g. [2] and references therein.
+Most of them are based on Bayesian estimation and are implemented using the expectation-maximization algorithm [3].
+The main problem with these map building techniques is that they are time consuming and computationally expensive, even in the case of simple two dimensional rectilinear environments [4].
+On the other hand, most of the literature in pursuit-evasion games, see e.g. [5], [6], [7], [8], [9], [10], assumes worst case motion for the evaders and an accurate map of the environment.
+In practice, this results in overly conservative pursuit policies if applied to inaccurate maps built from noisy measurements.

-In [8] the pursuit-evasion game and map building problems are combined in a single probabilistic framework.
+In [11] the pursuit-evasion game and map building problems are combined in a single probabilistic framework.
 The basic scenario considers multiple pursuers trying to capture a single randomly moving evader.
-In [9] we extended the scenario to consider multiple evaders and proposed a simple vision-based algorithm for evader detection.
+In [12] we extended the scenario to consider multiple evaders and proposed a simple vision-based algorithm for evader detection.
 We also included supervisory agents, such as a helicopter, that can detect evaders but not capture them.
 In parallel with our theoretical work on pursuit-evasion games, we have been developing a test bed for multi-agent coordination and control.
-In [10] we presented a real-time control system for regulation and navigation of a UAV.
-In [9] we presented an architecture for pursuit-evasion games and described the implementations of the navigation, communication and sensing layers.
-In [11] we presented the implementation of the high-level mission coordination, including the components for pursuit policy computation and map building.
+In [13] we presented a real-time control system for regulation and navigation of a UAV.
+In [12] we presented an architecture for pursuit-evasion games and described the implementations of the navigation, communication and sensing layers.
+In [14] we presented the implementation of the high-level mission coordination, including the components for pursuit policy computation and map building.

-Recent work on pursuit evasion games considers evaders that actively avoid the pursuers, as described in [12] where a dynamic programming solution to a Stackelberg equilibrium of a partial information Markov process is proposed.
-There has also been work on vision-based pursuit-evasion games, where the pursuers use optical flow to determine the number of moving evaders as well as their position and orientation [13].
+Recent work on pursuit evasion games considers evaders that actively avoid the pursuers, as described in [15] where a dynamic programming solution to a Stackelberg equilibrium of a partial information Markov process is proposed.
+There has also been work on vision-based pursuit-evasion games, where the pursuers use optical flow to determine the number of moving evaders as well as their position and orientation [16].
 Implementation and evaluation of these two techniques is forthcoming.